AlexAlBasosi/EpiSense-Cloud/README.md

         This runs the server normally, and any changes to the source code requires you to restart the server.

 And that's it!
-Thank you for using this application.
+The Mobile Application and Machine Learning components are coming soon.